git-town/git-town/website/src/commands/install-completions.md

 # git town install completions [bash|zsh|fish|powershell]

-The _completions_ command generates auto-completion scripts for Bash, Zsh, Fish, and PowerShell.
-With shell completions set up, typing `git-town <tab key>` in your terminal will auto-complete subcommands.
+The _completions_ command outputs shell scripts that enable auto-completion for Git Town in Bash, Zsh, Fish, or PowerShell.
+When set up, typing `git-town <tab key>` in your terminal will auto-complete subcommands.

 ## Bash